-And, of course Albus also intended to ever-so-slightly redirect Harry’s attention.
-There was no purpose to be served by allowing that particular debriefing session to wander off in pursuit of the unidentified eavesdropper, after all.
+Plus, of course Albus also intended to ever-so-slightly redirect Harry’s attention.
+There was no purpose to be served by allowing that particular debriefing session — in OotP — to wander off in pursuit of an unidentified eavesdropper, after all.

-Albus could perhaps have given us a sort-of (but even then not completely) plausible story, claiming that the eavesdropper had only heard the final statement of the Prophecy — which repeated the first part.
+Albus could perhaps have given us a sort-of (but even then not completely) plausible story, claiming that the eavesdropper had only heard the tag end of the Prophecy — which repeated the first part.
 But he didn’t claim that.
 That wouldn’t have matched Snape’s story which has already been told to Voldemort.

 I was sure that the whole contradiction was there for a reason.
 Rowling was giving us a clue.

 Of course it could have been a clue to much, much more.
-I was sure that it was.
+In the period between HBP and DHs I was sure that it was.
 And I think that the overall story would have been both stronger and rather less tawdry for it, too.
-But Rowling clearly preferred the weaker, tawdry version.
+But Rowling clearly preferred the weaker,more tawdry version.

-Wandering off now into my own land of foreclosed theories: I was sure that “the affair of the interrupted eavesdropper” was Snape and Albus’s mutual cover story.
-Albus, Snape, and no doubt Aberforth would have all agreed to it.
+Wandering off now into my own little country of foreclosed theories: I was sure that “the affair of the interrupted eavesdropper” was Snape and Albus’s mutual cover story.
+Albus, Snape, and no doubt Aberforth would have all agreed to it if asked.
 But that it wasn’t quite how the incident happened.

 We’re stuck with the fact that either it really did happen as Trelawney tells it, or there is no way that she could have identified the listener.
 And the way that she tells it, if Snape was definitely in a position to hear only one part of the Prophecy, it was probably some undetermined portion of the last part.